Table of Contents

 What's the best WordPress affiliate plugin?

 So there you have it.
 The complete guide on how to start an affiliate program.
 This is the first part of our trilogy that will continue with two new guides mandatory for your affiliate program’s success.
-How to promote your affiliate program to attract affiliates and How to manage your affiliates effectively.
+How to promote your affiliate program to attract affiliates and How to manage your affiliate program effectively.
 Subscribe to our notification to know first when we release them.

 Now about you.
 Did you enjoy reading the guide?
 What’s your takeaway?